LukeEdwardsTech/osticket-prereqs/README.md

 <p>
   <img width="399" height="206" alt="image" src="https://github.com/user-attachments/assets/9f41cf4c-6385-40e8-8c9d-87f0b7297c73" />

 We then have to open the folder location as shown in the picture, and copy the upload folder from the previous folder.
 Remane the upload folder to "osTicket".
-Then reload the IIS server as shown previously.<a id="here"></a>
+Then reload the IIS server as shown previously.[Scroll Up](#top)
 </p>
 <br />